AcademySoftwareFoundation/tac/process/tsc_faq.md

 ### Additional roles

-TSCs often will add additional roles on an as-needed basis to manage different areas or roles within a project.
-TSCs can come up with the right definitions and scope for these roles, but it's highly advised to document them to ensure expectations are aligned.
+TSCs often add additional roles on an as-needed basis to manage different areas or functions within a project.
+TSCs can develop the correct definitions and scope for these roles, but it's highly advised to document them to ensure expectations are aligned.

 Roles we've seen in a project include but aren't limited to...